akeneo/pim-helpcenter/content/md/products-super-power/manage-your-views.md

 To create your first view:
 1. Click on the "..." nearby the view selector menu
 ![image](../img/dummy.png)
-1. Select "Create view" in the dropdown
+1. Select `Create view` in the dropdown
 1. A window will appear:
 ![image](../img/dummy.png)
 1. Enter a name for your view
-1. Click on "Save" to record your view
+1. Click on `Save` to record your view

 This view will now be available under the Views dropdown menu.